techbytetalks/techbytetalks.github.io/_posts/2017-01-01-Java_Garbage_Collection.md

 ### Generational collectors cycle
 Heap Space is divided into Two parts:

-1. Young Generation: New objects are all placed here Further divided into
+1. **Young Generation**: New objects are all placed here Further divided into

-   i.
-Eden Space : New Object goes here first. e.g. new HashMap ii.
-Survivor Space: If Eden space is full, GC will trigger and clean unreachable objects and place reachable objects in this place.
+   i. **Eden Space** : New Object goes here first. e.g. new HashMap

+   ii. **Survivor Space**: If Eden space is full, GC will trigger and clean unreachable objects and place reachable objects in this place.
        That way Eden is entirely empty now
       There are two Survivor spaces: From and To
       When minor GC runs, it clean up Eden and moves reachable objects to Survivor space.
       When minor GC runs again (when Eden is full), it moves reachable objects to next Survivor and also reachable objects from previous Survivor here.
       That way both Eden and one of the Survivor space is empty

-2. Old/Tenured generation:
-  Objects which survive several cycles of GC and still has references pointing to it.
+2. **Old/Tenured generation**: Objects which survive several cycles of GC and still has references pointing to it.

 ### Minor and Major Cycles

 2 cycles: Minor and Major - both are usually stop the world meaning your entire Java application is halted.

-Minor - goes through the young generation and cleans up Eden/Survivor space Major - goes through entire Heap and cleans up both Old and Young If objects in Survivor survive a specific threshold of GC cycles (-XX MaxTenuringThreshold), objects are moved to Old Generation and Survivor space is freed.
+* **Minor** - goes through the young generation and cleans up Eden/Survivor space
+* **Major** - goes through entire Heap and cleans up both Old and Young.

+If objects in Survivor survive a specific threshold of GC cycles (-XX MaxTenuringThreshold), objects are moved to Old Generation and Survivor space is freed.